FICA tax explained for nonresident aliens

 FICA and residency status

-Resident aliens for tax purposes have the same liability for Social Security/Medicare Taxes that US Citizens have.
+Resident aliens for tax purposes have the same liability for Social Security/Medicare Taxes that U.S. citizens have.

-You are considered a resident alien of the US for tax purposes if you meet either the Green Card Test or the Substantial Presence Test (SPT) for the calendar year.
-Find out more about US residency for tax purposes here.
+You are considered a resident alien of the U.S. for tax purposes if you meet either the Green Card Test or the Substantial Presence Test (SPT) for the calendar year.
+Find out more about U.S. residency for tax purposes here.

 Green Card Test